Thursday, March 12, 2026

 And then, there's the way he paints some contemporary peoples/cultures as isolated, atomized, and frozen in time, untouched by others.
 “Still” hunter-gatherers, he says, about people who have had complex histories including complex social hierarchies which he seems to only grant to “modern” civilizations.
 The wording, the tone, it’s all anthropology’s territory and yet he’s talking more like an anthropologist from the beginning of the 20th century than one from end of it.
 No wonder my professors were pissed off.
 And to read it now, his anthropology feels categorically further away from the anthropology of the 21st Century.

 But what got me to give up after the Prologue was the racism.
 Yes.
 On the pages he says he is against racism.
 But, also, on the pages he says he believes that different populations are inherently more or less intelligent than others, genetically.
-So that means that he is racist (and so, to him, "racism" must mean discrimination or hatred).
+That is racism (and so, to him, "racism" must mean discrimination or hatred).
 American science had not, by the 1990s, figured out that race is the meaning people make of biological variation.
 Instead, they frequently (if not typically) equated race to human biological variation.
 You could be against racism and still be racist without knowing it.
 You could believe that people could be good and fair and just (that is they could be not racist), but still call skin color variation "race" or still believe that people are born white or born Black.
 [Please click on that hyperlink just up there, or here, if this is not making sense to you, yet.
 I totally understand.
 That's why I put the link there.]
 Now, I hope things have improved.
 I think they have?
 I think that, now, fewer scientists hold that racist perspective.
 We know that you aren't born with a race, you're born into race.
 There's human biological variation and then there's race, which is a human invention with real-life power that, in America, includes the myth that it's not a human invention (high-five, Pirsig)!

 So what do I mean that Diamond does racism in GG&S?
 He first decides that people from Papua New Guinea are smarter than his people.
 And then he walks us through a little thought exercise that becomes an argument complete with genes for intelligence being more naturally selected for in PNG peoples' ancestors than in his peoples'.
 This racism, even when it’s to benefit non-white people, is still racism.
 How jaw-dropping, literally, to read Diamond wield the logic of race/ism even though his book is supposed to be an anti-racist explanation for global inequality and wealth!